1dv023/syllabus/examination/exam-assignment-3/README.github.md

 In this assignment, you will be writing a web application where you have to include some real-time web technologies.
 You should also publish your application on a real (public) production server.

-The idea behind the application is that you should be able to list [issues](https://docs.gitlab.com/ee/user/project/issues/) from your GitLab repository for this assignment (e.g., <https://gitlab.lnu.se/1dvX23/xx222xx/assignment-3>).
-You will use this repository for your code but also test the application by creating issues (and comments) and include these in your application through the [GitLab API](https://docs.gitlab.com/ee/api/api_resources.html) and [webhooks](https://docs.gitlab.com/ee/user/project/integrations/webhooks.html#overview).
+The idea behind the application is that you should be able to list [issues](https://guides.github.com/features/issues/) from your GitHub repository for this examination assignment (e.g., <https://github.com/1dvX23/xx222xx-examination-3>).
+You will use this repository for your code but also test the application by creating issues (and comments) and include these in your application through the [GitHub REST API](https://developer.github.com/v3/) and [GitHub's webhooks](https://developer.github.com/webhooks/).

-> Do you want to use GitHub instead of GitLab?
-[Read the instructions for GitHub instead](https://coursepress.lnu.se/kurs/serverbaserad-webbprogrammering/assignment-3-github/).

 ### Assignment goals